zhichao-aws/opensearch-sparse-model-tuning-sample/README.md

 ```

 ## Run with knowledge distillation (ensemble teachers)
 To ensemble dense and sparse teachers to generate superversary signals for knowledge distillation.
-The training_mode should be `kd-ensemble`.
 The superverary signals are generated dynamically during training.

 Run with data parallel:
 ```